suiet/sui-coin-list/README.md

 ## Contribution

-We welcome contributions to this list.
-If you'd like to add or update a coin, please submit a pull request with the changes.
-Please ensure your data complies with the structure specified above.
+We warmly welcome contributions to this list.
+If you'd like to add or update a coin, please submit a pull request with the changes and ensure that your data adheres to the structure specified above.

+When suggesting a coin for addition, it should meet one or more of the following criteria:

+1. The coin has been listed on multiple renowned exchanges.
+2. The coin is an asset bridged from a well-known cross-chain bridge.

+Please note that these standards may change over time as the environment evolves, and coins that do not meet these criteria may still be considered on a case-by-case basis.

+Before submitting a pull request, please ensure that you have done thorough research and that all the provided information is accurate to the best of your knowledge.
+Inaccurate or misleading submissions could impact the integrity of the list.
+We appreciate your support in maintaining the highest standard for the Sui Blockchain Verified Coin List.

 ## License